chingu-voyages/voyage-project-tier1-solar-panel-planner/README.md

   - [ ] Implement a login system accessible through /admin URL where city hall employees can enter an approved email to access the Admin page (no complex authentication required, emails can be validated against a list in a .env file).
   - [ ] Display all appointment requests submitted by residents.
-  - [ ] Allow employees to retrieve the most efficient planning for a specified time period (e.g., daily, weekly).
+  - [ ] Allow employees to retrieve the most efficient planning for a specified time period (e.g., daily, weekly, etc).
   - [ ] Provide an option to export the planned visits in a downloadable format (PDF, Excel, etc.) with details such as visit time slot, resident’s contact information, and address.

   - Algorithmic Planning

-  - [ ] Develop a basic scheduling algorithm that optimizes visit order based on address proximity, traffic, and average visit duration (30 minutes).
+    - [ ] Develop a basic scheduling algorithm that optimizes visit order based on address proximity, traffic, and average visit duration (e.g., 30 minutes).
     - [ ] Prioritize efficiency, aiming to minimize travel time between consecutive visits.
-  - [ ] Example Simple Algorithm: For adjacent addresses, order them by street name and number for consecutive visits.
+    - [ ] Example Simple Algorithm: For adjacent addresses, order them by street name and house number for consecutive visits.

 - Data Management

   - [ ] Use local storage or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to temporarily save resident requests.
   - [ ] Implement data validation to ensure addresses match the provided dataset from [Los Angeles Addresses](https://catalog.data.gov/dataset/addresses-in-the-city-of-los-angeles/resource/cfcd5dce-b96c-43e8-bd36-aac11d14bf7d).

 ### Extras (Not Required)

-- [ ] Use [Ethereal SMTP](https://ethereal.email/) for sending email notifications.
+- [ ] Use [Ethereal SMTP](https://ethereal.email) for sending email notifications.

 ## Acceptance Criteria